Five Pillars of Islam

 Sharia (Islamic Law)

-Narrated Abu Huraira:The Prophet (pbuh) said, "Whoever performs Hajj for Allah's pleasure and does not have sexual relations with his wife, and does not do evil or sins then he will return (after Hajj free from all sins) as if he were born anew."
+Narrated Abu Huraira:The Prophet (pbuh) said, "Whoever performs Hajj for Allah's pleasure and does not have sexual relations with his wife, and does not do evil or sins then he will return (after Hajj free from all sins) as if he were born anew."— [Sahih al-Bukhari 1521]

 Over 2 million Muslims from all over the world travel to Mecca in Saudi Arabia to perform Hajj each year.
 The pilgrimage occurs from the 8th to 12th Dhu al-Hijjah.
 Dhu al-Hijjah is the last month of the Islamic lunar calendar.
 Hajj is required for all Muslims who are physically and financially able.
 Hajj must be performed at least once in your lifetime.

 The ritual of Hajj is considered by Muslims to date back thousands of years to the time of Ibrahim (Abraham).
 There are several tasks that are accomplished during Hajj.
-Of these include, walking seven times, counter-clockwise, around the Ka'aba, running back and forth between the hills of Al-Safa and Al-Marwah, drinking from the Zamzam Well, going to the plains of Mount Arafat where Prophet Muhammad (pbuh) delivered his final sermon, and throwing stones in a ritual that represents Stoning of the Devil.
-Once the pilgrims on Hajj complete these things, the men then shave their heads, perform a ritual of animal sacrifice, and everyone celebrate the three day global festival of Eid al-Adha.
+Of these include, walking seven times, counter-clockwise, around the Ka'aba, running back and forth between the hills of Al-Safa and Al-Marwah, drink from the Zamzam Well, going to the plains of Mount Arafat where Prophet Muhammad (pbuh) delivered his final sermon and throwing stones in a ritual that represents Stoning of the Devil.
+Once the pilgrims on Hajj complete these things, the men then shave their heads, perform a ritual of animal sacrifice, and everyone celebrates the three-day-long global festival of Eid al-Adha.

 © 2014 L Sarhan